Breakpoint properties dialog box

 A breakpoint ID number,

-#.
-In some cases, such as in a
+#N. In some cases, such as in a

 forloop, a breakpoint might comprise a number of sub-breakpoints.
 These are identified as

-The instruction set at the breakpoint,
+The type of instruction at the address of the breakpoint,

 ignorecount, if set.
 The display format is: